Activision sued over design of Call of Duty: Warzone's Mara

 “They instructed her to style the talent’s hair exactly as she had done for Haugen’s Cade Janus Photographs, even using the same hair piece extension.”

-Modern Warfare was released in August 2019, but in the suit Haugen claims he didn't act sooner because Activision Blizzard and Infinity Ward required Alex Zedra and the makeup artist to sign non-disclosure agreements to “conceal their planned infringement”.
+Haugen further alleges that Activision Blizzard and Infinity Ward required Alex Zedra and the makeup artist to sign non-disclosure agreements to “conceal their planned infringement”.

 The war rages on